Work safely and healthily in times of crisis

 THE GUIDELINES for Transport and Logistics in a nutshell

-Logistics companies are advised to revise their planning.
-For example, the protocol prescribes that other walking routes must be set out to reduce the chance that colleagues will meet in a sorting center, depot or warehouse.
-Coordination of inbound and outbound freight also needs to be adjusted, which may impact delivery times.
-The consequence of this is that deliveries or pick-ups arrive later or earlier than usual, or perhaps every day at a different time.
-Very annoying, but on the other hand logical.
+Logistics companies are advised to review their planning.
+For example, the protocol prescribes that other walking routes must be plotted to reduce the chance that colleagues will encounter each other in a sorting center, depot or warehouse.
+The coordination of incoming and outgoing loads must also be adjusted, which can affect delivery times.
+The consequence of this is that deliveries or pick-ups come later or earlier than normal, or even perhaps at a different time every day.
+Very annoying, but on the other hand makes sense.
 Do you have deliveries that need to be somewhere at a specific time?
-Then we advise you to have these 'urgent' orders transported by our connected couriers.
+Then we recommend that these 'urgent' orders be transported by our connected couriers.
 Of course we are happy to help you with that.

-It is also advised to appoint someone within the logistics companies as coordinator of the crisis.
-The person in question must be kept informed of the latest updates and communicate this to the personnel.
-In addition, this person also becomes the point of contact for employees if customers or other parties do not comply with the regulations.
-So make sure you don't get into trouble with that coordinator and stick to the regulations.
-It is all annoying enough.
-In addition to all the regulations that carriers must adhere to, it can of course also be good that you have put together a protocol for how you arrange things within your company.
+It is also recommended to appoint someone within the logistics companies as coordinator of the crisis.
+The person in question must keep up to date with the latest updates and communicate this with the staff.
+In addition, this person also becomes the point of contact for employees when customers or other parties do not comply with the regulations.
+So make sure you don't get into trouble with that coordinator and stick to the rules.
+It's all bad enough.
+In addition to all the regulations that transporters must adhere to, it may of course also be the case that you have compiled a protocol yourself for how you arrange things within your company.
 We cannot say often enough how important it is to communicate this information.
-Can you use some help with this?
-No problem, let us know.
+Could you use some help with this?
+No problem, just let us know.
 We are happy to facilitate the conversation between the favorite carrier and your own protocol.

 In addition to the Corona protocol, the sector institute Transport and Logistics has made a handy overview with advice for the workplace and during work.
 For example, you can read more about the 1,5 meter rule and how you can apply this to your business processes in transport and logistics.

 AND WHAT ABOUT drivers?